-This is a professional review site that may receive compensation if you purchase social media management tools via the affiliate links.
+This is a professional review site that may receive compensation if you purchase these social media management tools via the affiliate links.
 The price that you pay is the same whether you purchase them through an affiliate link or not.

-Just as with most tools, there are many that can get the job done; however, Agorapulse is hands-down the best one for my needs … and it is pretty easy to use if you know a few best practice tips, which I am going to share with you below!
+Just as with most tools, there are many that can get the job done; however, SmarterQueue is hands-down the best one for my needs … and it is pretty easy to use if you know a few best practice tips, which I am going to share with you below!

-With Agorapulse, you can connect your:
+With SmarterQueue, you can connect your:

-- Twitter profiles
+- Twitter Profiles

-- LinkedIn business pages and personal profiles
+- LinkedIn Profiles and Companies

-Agorapulse is truly an all-in-one solution.
+SmarterQueue is truly an all-in-one solution.

 And, whether you’re a scheduler or a queuer (or both), you’ll be able to upload a mountain of content at once with their bulk uploader!

-Agorapulse Best Practice Tips
+SmarterQueue Best Practice Tips

 Keep your queue categories simple.